Guides

 Consumers have formed strong habits around contactless options and Apple Pay achieves the aim of making transactions easier and more secure for those with access to it.

-For points collectors who are heavy credit card users for their day-to-day transactions, the added security should be appealing and the ability to easily switch between different cards at the point of sale is helpful too.
+For points collectors who are heavy credit card users for their day-to-day transactions, the added security is appealing, as is the ability to easily switch between different cards.

 Will Apple pay with a linked Amex card work at a payment terminal that only accepts visa, MC and apple pay? …similar to PayPal online.